 A couple of weeks ago, I had some time on my schedule and decided to board a flight to head to Havana.
 A friend of mine gave me the best advice before heading out to the trip.
 “Try not to plan for anything.
 Spend a couple of days just walking around and taking in the area.
 This will give you a good plan on what you should focus on for a later trip.”
 Having that kind of creative freedom really did help as I didn’t put any unrealistic expectations for myself on the trip.
+I decided to use this advice while testing out the Fuji GFX 50S.
+Here, I give you guys a peek at what it was like to shoot with the camera and provide you with some sample RAWS to download and look over in detail.

 As a photographer, I find myself constantly trying to find a way to use the tools that are out there to see how they can shape my work, or help me make images that have just a bit of a unique touch to them.
 While I’ve largely spent my time in the DSLR space, I’ve wondered about how much more I would get from working in the medium format space.